A Poset Structure on the Alternating Group Generated by 3-Cycles: Extensions

 \subsection{Generation by $k$-Cycles}

-A fairly natural question is to consider $k$-cycles instead of $3$-cycles for $k\geq 4$; which results of this paper can then be generalized from $\leq_\bth$ to $\leq_{\mathbf{k}}$?
+A fairly natural extension is to consider $k$-cycles instead of $3$-cycles for $k\geq 4$.
+We may then ask which results of this paper can be generalized from $\leq_\bth$ to $\leq_{\mathbf{k}}$?
 The difficulty starts at the very beginning: to our knowledge, there is no simple way to express the associated length function $\ell_{\mathbf{k}}$.
-In the paper \cite{herzog76representation}, the authors manage to find some complicated formula for $\ell_{\mathbf{4}}$, which hints at the increasing complexity of formulas for larger $k$.
+In the paper \cite{herzog76representation}, the authors manage to find a complicated formula for $\ell_{\mathbf{4}}$, which hints at the increasing complexity of formulas for larger $k$.
 Thus it is arguably even harder to describe cover relations for the orders $\leq_\mathbf{k}$, and the rest of the general structure of the poset is probably even trickier.

 There is, however, a certain subclass of permutations for which the results generalize.
 By writing a $k$-cycle as a product of $k-1$ transpositions, one has easily $(k-1)\ell_\mathbf{k}(x)\geq \lt(x)$.
 Equality holds in the case described by the following easy proposition.